kovidgoyal/calibre/manual/conversion.rst

         <div class="odd-page"><i>_TITLE_</i></div>
     </header>

+In addition there are some more classes you can use in the headers and footers, documented below:

+  * ``first-section-page`` - include only on the first page of top level sections
+  * ``not-first-section-page`` - exclude from the first page of top level sections

 calibre will automatically replace :code:`_TITLE_` and :code:`_AUTHOR_` with the title and author of the document being converted.
 Setting :code:`justify-content` to :code:`flex-end` will cause the text to be right